 - Set which feedback will be used to close the position loop.
 This can be set in the Feedback screen under the Axis' Settings.
 For more details see the "Setting the external feedback to close the position loop" section of this document below. - Determine the scaling factor (PIN and POUT values) by using the Units screen and entering the systems mechanics.
-For more details see the "Scaling for external feedback Units Screen" section of this document below. - Using the PIN and POUT values from the Units screen, set the AXIS#.PL.KFB.PIN and AXIS#.PL.KFB.POUT to scale the physical system.
-For more details see the "Scaling for external feedback AXIS#.PL.KFB" section of this document below. - Set AXIS#.MOTOR.PITCH to 1 in the terminal screen - Use the AXIS#.PL.KFB.PIN to set the direction of the system.
+For more details see the "Scaling for external linear feedback Units Screen" section of this document below. - Using the PIN and POUT values from the Units screen, set the AXIS#.PL.KFB.PIN and AXIS#.PL.KFB.POUT to scale the physical system.
+For more details see the "Scaling for external linear feedback AXIS#.PL.KFB" section of this document below. - Scaling for external rotary feedback is a different approach compared to linear encoders.
+For more details see the "Scaling for external rotary feedback - AXIS#.PL.KFB" section of this document below. - Set AXIS#.MOTOR.PITCH to 1 in the terminal screen - Use the AXIS#.PL.KFB.PIN to set the direction of the system.
 For more details see the "Determining direction of motion" section of this document below.